citp/privacy-policy-historical/b/br/bre/brewdog.com.md

-> *The following text is extracted and transformed from the brewdog.com privacy policy that was archived on 2012-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120525061829id_/http%3A//www.brewdog.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the brewdog.com privacy policy that was archived on 2012-11-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121117010608id_/http%3A//www.brewdog.com/privacy) for the most accurate reproduction.*

-# BrewDog | Website Privacy Policy
+#

 By registering or placing an order on this website, you consent to the collection, use and transfer of your information under the terms of this policy.